ModelCloud/GPTQModel/README.md

 ### How to Add Support for a New Model

-Read the `auto_gptq_next/models/llama.py` code which explains in detail via comments how the model support is defined.
+Read the `gptqmodel/models/llama.py` code which explains in detail via comments how the model support is defined.
 Use it as guide to PR for to new models.
 Most models follow the same pattern.

 ### Evaluation on Downstream Tasks

-You can use tasks defined in `auto_gptq_next.eval_tasks` to evaluate model's performance on specific down-stream task before and after quantization.
+You can use tasks defined in `gptqmodel.eval_tasks` to evaluate model's performance on specific down-stream task before and after quantization.

 The predefined tasks support all causal-language-models implemented in [🤗 transformers](https://github.com/huggingface/transformers) and in this project.